top of page

 Maintenance

-Replace bulbs/LED modules when dim or failing.
+• Replace bulbs/LED modules when they become dim or fail.

-Check wiring periodically for wear.
+• Check wiring periodically for wear.

 Summary & Best Practices: Choosing the Right Lamp